Who are the students?

 Common sense and personal experience tell us that it’s not easy to be one of a small minority on a campus or in a class and that it’s not easy to belong to any group for which there are stereotypes.

 But research tells us that it’s more than just difficult; stereotype threat can negatively impact student academic performance.
 Learn more about stereotype threat and how you can reduce its impact.
-Learn about students with autism-spectrum disorder, international status, and LGBTQIA students.
+Learn about students with international status, disabilities, including autism-spectrum disorder, and LGBTQIA students.

 How can you get to know your students?